Agoric/agoric-sdk/golang/cosmos/x/lien/spec/02_messages.md

     nonnegative integers for the amount this delegator has delegated to the referenced validator.
-    * other: string encoding nonnegative integer of the total amount this delegator has delegated to validators not mentioned in the request, or `"-1"` for a malformed delegator address.
+    * other: string encoding nonnegative integer of the total amount this delegator has delegated to validators not mentioned in the request.

 This call obtains a partial snapshot of staking data in a compact representation.
 It is intended for use in tallying votes of delegated tokens,